 A Master Plan has been prepared to guide the future redevelopment of the Site and surrounding area.
-The Master Plan is intended to inform and respond to the emerging City of Toronto-initiated Secondary Plan being prepared in relation to the proposed re-designation of the property as a Regeneration Area.
+The Master Plan responds to the policy direction in the City of Toronto's draft Secondary Plan for the Site and surrounding area.

-Proposed development as described in the Master Plan includes:
+The proposed development as described in the Master Plan includes:

-- Excavation of the Site to provide underground parking garages, site servicing, storage, amenity and loading space; - 15 high-rise buildings incorporating a mix of uses, one of which would replace the existing commercial bank building at 2194 Lake Shore Boulevard West to establish an active, pedestrian-scaled corner; - Construction of new roadways, in alignment with those adjacent to the Master Plan area;
+- Excavation of the Site to provide underground parking garages, site servicing, storage, amenity and loading space; - 15 high-rise buildings incorporating a mix of uses, one of which would replace the existing commercial bank building at 2194 Lake Shore Boulevard West to establish an active, pedestrian-scaled corner; - Construction of new roadways, in alignment with those adjacent to the Master Plan area; - A galleria in the centre of the site, which provides a covered pedestrian street with access to retail, services and amenities; - A public park at the Site's northeast end, and the public Boulevard Square Park along the Site's southeast edge; and - Two pedestrian plazas at the Site's northwest end: Station Square, and Park Lawn Gardens.
+The industrial artefact Water Tower is proposed to be retained and relocated to Station Square as an interpretive installation.
+Exploration of opportunities for the adaptive reuse of the artefact as an interactive feature may be undertaken as part of a future phase.
+(See pg.
+32)